 Cryptocurrencies are one of the most volatile assets today.
 So, if your timing is good, trading cryptos can bring you some of the highest returns in the market!

 Crypto traders usually have one of two goals:

-- Or make profit in american dollars – which is the easiest option, since it’s challenging for Bitcoin value to increase.
+- Or make a profit in American dollars – which is the easiest option since it’s challenging for Bitcoin value to increase

-The first step to take when trading is selecting the ideal cryptocurrency for you.
-Whilst there is not a single best type, some of them may be better for certain cases.
+Selecting the ideal cryptocurrency for you is the first step when trading.
+While there is no single best type, some of them may be better for some instances.

 It’s important to invest in cryptocurrencies with a solid team to back the project.
-The best way to find information about a cryptocurrency is to read its whitepaper - that gives you an idea of how the crypto works and what its intention in the market is.
+The best way to find information about a cryptocurrency is to read its whitepaper - that gives you an idea of how the crypto works and its intention in the market.

 How to get into cryptocurrency trading